 Penge Heritage Walk 2

 Penge Heritage Walk 2 took on Saturday November 30.
-Meet at 9.30am outside the Penge West entrance to Crystal Palace Park.
+We met at 9.30am outside the Penge West entrance to Crystal Palace Park.
 Walk ended at 11.00am in Empire Square.
-A free walk but donations gratefully received towards Blue Plaque projects.
+A free walk but donations were gratefully received towards Blue Plaque projects.
+More than 20 attended the walk.

-Fundraising is scheduled for the cost of the Blue Window-Plaques.
-A wine-tasting What’s My Wine?quiz evening is planned for Saturday, February 8, 2020, at 7.30pm at the West Beckenham Bowls Club in Alexandra Recreation Ground.
-A Jazz Band evening is proposed later in April/May.
+Fundraising was arranged for the cost of the Blue Window-Plaques.
+A sold-out wine-tasting What’s My Wine?quiz evening took place on Saturday, February 8, 2020, at 7.30pm at the West Beckenham Bowls Club in Alexandra Recreation Ground.
+A Jazz Band evening proposed for April/May, 2020 will now take pace in 2021.
 Further details later.

 Chris O’Shaughnessy, coordinator of the Penge Heritage Trail project, gave a well-received presentation on Walter de la Mare at the first international conference on de la Mare at Cambridge University last September.

 Plans are in place for ‘ Walter de la Mare’s Birthday Party‘, a celebration on Saturday, April 24, 2021, involving music, song, poetry, talks on Penge’s most famous poet and his ghost story All Hallows, the resut of the poetry competition, wine, cheese and a slice of birthday cake!
 Tickets at £10 plus £1 admin fee may be purchased via Eventbrite.

 Painting of the Month